 Longdom have taken a major role in this pandemic time in organizing webinars which are open for everyone, who are wishing to continue their professional education without travelling.
-We extend our immense pleasure and honor to invite you to attend “Webinar on Vehicle Design and Automobile Engineering” scheduled on July 23, 2021 in London,UK(GMT+1).
+We extend our immense pleasure and honor to invite you to attend “Webinar on Automotive Vehicles and Design Technologies” scheduled on November 23, 2021 in London,UK(GMT+1).
 It will be focusing on the theme "Exploring Advances in Automobile Engineering" to enhance and explore knowledge among academicians and industry personnel.
 These webinars are time-saving, economic and interactive programmes that include presentations, online assessments, and live discussions with speakers, keynote speakers and global researchers.

 Vibration is a mechanical phenomenon whereby oscillations occur about an equilibrium point.
 The word comes from Latin vibrationem ("shaking, brandishing").
 The oscillations may be periodic, such as the motion of a pendulum—or random, such as the movement of a tire on a gravel road.In many cases, however, vibration is undesirable, wasting energy and creating unwanted sound.
 For example, the vibrational motions of engines, electric motors, or any mechanical device in operation are typically unwanted.
 Such vibrations could be caused by imbalances in the rotating parts, uneven friction, or the meshing of gear teeth.
 Careful designs usually minimize unwanted vibrations.